-Located in western Uganda, Kibale National Park is a hotspot for primatologists and visitors alike.
+Located in western Uganda, Kibale National Park Uganda is a hotspot for primatologists and visitors alike.
 The park is well-known for its abundance of chimpanzees, earning it a reputation as one of the best places to see these fascinating primates.
 Many visitors come here specifically to observe these apes in their natural habitat.
 The size of the national park known as Kibale Forest is 795 square kilometres.
 Uganda Wildlife Authority is responsible for the safety and upkeep of the park.

 Attractions in Kibale Forest National Park.